A.J. Matthews: Return to Bellator

-Matthews faced Belal Muhammad at Bellator 112 on March 14, 2014.
+Matthews faced future UFC Welterweight champion Belal Muhammad at Bellator 112 on March 14, 2014.
 He lost the fight via unanimous decision.

 Matthews faced Kyle Bolt at Bellator 131 on November 15, 2014.
 He won the fight via TKO in the first round.

 Matthews was expected to face Ben Reiter at Bellator 137 on May 15, 2015.
 However, Matthews pulled out of the fight due to injury and was replaced by Benji Radach.

 Matthews eventually returned to face Emiliano Sordi at Bellator 141 on August 28, 2015.
 He won the fight via TKO after his opponent's corner stopped the fight between rounds one and two.

 Matthews faced Ben Reiter at Bellator 156 on June 17, 2016.
 He lost a one-sided unanimous decision.

 Matthews faced Hisaki Kato on October 21, 2016, at Bellator 162.
 He lost the fight via TKO in the first round.

 Matthews faced André Fialho at Bellator 181 on July 14, 2017.
 After a back-and-forth contest, in which both fighters were able to land significant strikes, hurting their opponent, ultimately Matthews lost the bout via split decision.

 Matthews fought Kendall Grove at Bellator 193 on January 26, 2018.
 He won the fight by split decision.

 Matthews faced Logan Storley on August 17, 2018, at Bellator 204.
 He lost the fight via technical knockout in round two.

 On May 3, 2021, it was announced that Matthews was no longer under contract with Bellator.